 Minor in Rural Studies

-The rural sociology minor with emphasis in rural studies is an excellent foundation for a career path in medicine or veterinary science, or in business or social services professions that may involve living and working in rural America.
+The rural sociology minor with emphasis in rural studies is an excellent foundation for a career path in medicine or veterinary science, or in business or social services professions that may involve living and working in nongovernmental, private or governmental organizations at the local, state, national or international level.

 The minor in rural studies provides students with knowledge of sociological concepts and the skills and ability to apply their knowledge to understanding the cultures, economies, social relationships, and issues of rural America.